21 Jun 3 Ways to Qualify your Spine Surgeon

 Ask About the Procedures they Perform

 Even within the sub-specialty of spine surgery, there are many different specific procedures, with new techniques being developed all the time.
 The best spinal surgeons need a combination of experience and knowledge of new and emerging surgical techniques.
 Ask your surgeon what types of procedures they have performed in the past, how many, and their success rates.
-You can also ask them if they perform Inspired Spine procedures, as these are the most minimally invasive methods in the industry.
+You can also ask them if they perform Inspired Spine procedures, as these are the most minimally invasive keyhole methods in the industry.

 Ask for Physician References